 To enquire or book fill in the form below, I would be happy to help.

 If looking for a more serious skill-based program, our Musical Theatre Afternoons might be just the one for your centre.
 The children will love the performance at the end of the term!

 The children will learn skills in drama, movement, and voice projection, improvisation, as well as script writing, character building/role playing.

-Previous themes have included “The Greatest Showman” and Willy Wonka and the Hummus Factory which the kids loved!
-In terms 3 and 4 we are doing our version of “The Lion King”.
+Previous themes have included our very own versions of “The Greatest Showman,” Willy Wonka and the Hummus Factory and “The Lion King”.

-Enquire using the form below, I’m always happy to chat!
+Enquire using the form below, we’re always happy to chat!